Advancing mRNA Medicines to Fight and Prevent Disease

 This First-in-Human (FIH) Phase 1/2 study will evaluate mRNA-3927 in participants 1 year of age and older with propionic acidemia (PA).
 The study is designed to characterize baseline biomarker levels followed by assessment of safety, pharmacokinetics (PK), and pharmacodynamics (PD) of different doses of mRNA-3927 in participants affected by PA as part of the Dose Optimization phase.

-Safety and Immunogenicity of mRNA-1653, a Combined Human Metapneumovirus (hMPV) and Parainfluenza Virus Type 3 (PIV3) Vaccine, in Healthy Adults, and Children 12-36 Months of Age With Serologic Evidence of Prior Exposure
+Safety and Immunogenicity of mRNA-1653, a Combined Human Metapneumovirus (hMPV) and Parainfluenza Virus Type 3 (PIV3) Vaccine, in Healthy Adults, and Children 12 to 59 Months of Age With Serologic Evidence of Prior Exposure

-This clinical study will assess the safety and immunogenicity of 2 dose levels of mRNA-1653, a combined human metapneumovirus and human parainfluenza virus type 3 vaccine, in healthy adults (18-49 years of age) and 3 dose levels in children (12-36 months of age) with serologic evidence of prior exposure.
+This clinical study will assess the safety and immunogenicity of 2 dose levels of mRNA-1653, a combined human metapneumovirus and human parainfluenza virus type 3 vaccine, in healthy adults (18 to 49 years of age) and 3 dose levels in children (12 to 59 months of age) with serologic evidence of prior exposure.
 The safety profile of the adult cohort will permit enrollment of the pediatric cohort.